The first laser ever built in 1960 was ____________.

 The laser plume _______________.

-A. may contain hazardous chemicals and infectious agents
+A. does not contain hazardous chemicals and infectious agents

 B. necessitates the need for high speed evacuation